KristiyanDinev/NewsAppServer/README.md

 - Thumbnail path -> stores the endpoint of the resource Ex: /thumbnail/something.png (not yet edited in the database)
 - PDF paths -> stores the endpoints of the PDFs seperated by `;` Ex: /pdf/comment.pdf;/pdf/comment2.pdf (not yet edited in the database)
 - (NewsForm) DeletePDFs -> stores the endpoints of the PDFs to be removed seperated by `;` Ex: /pdf/comment.pdf;/pdf/comment2.pdf
-- This adds the password `UybRuyibINbvcyrteTYCRTUVYIugcxtETYCRTUVigYCYR` to admin login `INSERT INTO Admins VALUES ('UybRuyibINbvcyrteTYCRTUVYIugcxtETYCRTUVigYCYR');`
+- Default system admin password: `UybRuyibINbvcyrteTYCRTUVYIugcxtETYCRTUVigYCYR`
 - Rules for passwords: No `&`, `=`, `\`

 ### Docs (endpoint -> explain)